Project Gemini FAQ

 3.2 Okay, I've got a client, where can I find content?

 For now, Geminispace is still small enough that it's feasible to use directories as a way to discover what is out there.
 Some of these are listed below:

 The medusae.space Gemini directory has a list of capsules divided into thematic categories

-The GUS search engine's list of known Gemini hosts
+The geminispace.info search engine's list of known Gemini hosts

 A historic list of the first 50 Gemini servers

-If you are looking for something in particular, Gemini has two search engines:
+If you are looking for something in particular, Gemini has one search engine:

 There are two public aggregators which attempt to make it easier to find recently-updated material in Geminispace:

 CAPCOM, which aggregates Atom feeds of Gemini content